 Council is required to adopt an annual budget for each financial year and also determine the rates and charges to be levied for the same period.
-The Annual Budget 2018 - 2019 presented to Council has been prepared in collaboration with all Councillors.
+The Annual Budget 2019 - 2020 presented to Council has been prepared in collaboration with all Councillors.

-This budget is based on sound financial sustainability principles and employs a strategy to return Council's operating result to a balanced budget within the shortest reasonable period.
+This budget is based on sound financial sustainability principles and employs a strategy to return Council's operating result to a balanced budget.